 and inserting theCloudPrepare

 object into the Delaunay triangulation are two individual steps, you have the opportunity to delete the points from the data structures of your own software in an intermediate step i.e., before any additional memory for triangles is reserved by Fade.
-Otherwise, the points would be stored twice in memory for a short time.
+Otherwise, the points would reside twice in memory for a short time.
 This avoids memory consumption peaks.”

 Reducing a Point Cloud